Private cloud deployment

 # Upgrade with specific options

-aigateway deploy upgrade --replicas 5 --wait
+aigateway deploy upgrade --wait

 # Check what would be upgraded